cheqd/product-docs/resources/creating-a-resource.md

-# 🪄 Creating a Resource
+# ⏳ Workflow for creating Resources

 The logic for creating a new on-ledger Resource [within a Collection](resource-collections.md) together with its DID Document is handled through the **Resource module**.